mikegoelzer/file-transform-tools/readme.md

-# `delblock
+# `delblock`

-Deletes a block of lines from a file based on a complicated multi-line regex
+Deletes a block of lines from a file based on a complicated multi-line regex.
+WIP.

 ## Prereqs